aimms/language-reference/non-procedural-language-components/parameter-declaration/parameter-declaration-and-attributes.rst

 You can find a more detailed discussion on this issue in :ref:`sec:eff.definition`.

-.. rubric:: The :any:`Unit` attribute
+.. rubric:: The Unit attribute
    :name: attr:par.unit

 .. _parameter.unit:

-By associating a :any:`Unit` to every numerical identifier in your model, you can let AIMMS help you check your model's consistency.
-AIMMS also uses the :any:`Unit` attribute when presenting data and results in both the output files of a model and the graphical user interface.
+By associating a unit to every numerical identifier in your model, you can let AIMMS help you check your model's consistency.
+AIMMS also uses the Unit attribute when presenting data and results in both the output files of a model and the graphical user interface.
 You can find more information on the use of units in :ref:`chap:units`.